 What is the right sowing time for hybrid rye?

-Depending on the location, the date for sowing is between the end of August and mid-October.
-The main period for sowing is the days between September 7 and 24.
-Early seeding may not be suitable in the autumn depending on the location.
+Depending on the location, the ideal sowing date is between the end of August and mid-October.
+The optimum period for sowing ranges between 5th to 25th of September.

 In principle, farmers should include their experience at the site in finding the right seeding time.
 External conditions ultimately influence the exact date for seeding.